jamiecoleman92/katacoda-scenarios/kubeconfig/step1.md

 `cd guide-kubernetes-microprofile-config/start/`{{execute}}

-You will notice their is a 'finish' directory.
+You will notice there is a 'finish' directory.
 This contains the finished code for this tutorial for reference.

 The two microservices you will deploy are called 'system' and 'inventory'.
-The system microservice returns JVM properties information about the container it is running in.
+The system microservice returns JVM properties of the container it is running in.
 The inventory microservice adds the properties from the system microservice into the inventory.
-This demonstrates how communication can be achieved between two microservices in separate pod's inside a Kubernetes cluster.
+This demonstrates how communication can be achieved between two microservices in separate pods inside a Kubernetes cluster.
 To build the applications with Maven, run the following commands one after the other:

 `mvn package -pl system`{{execute}}